Techgrounds-Cloud-9/cloud-9-hansbreukelman/01_Fundamentals_1/Week 3/SEC-04 Symmetric Encryption.md

 Once the number is determined then each individual can begin encrypting his or her message.

-To determine a number for shifting the Caesar figure, I and Jeena for the Diffie-Hellman method have a prime number and a generic number, these two are not private or secret and can be shared.
+To determine a number for shifting the Caesar figure, Jeena and I have chosen, for the Diffie-Hellman method, a prime number and a generic number.
+These two are not private or secret and can be shared.

 Prime number = 13

 Generic number = 6

 In addition, we both chose a private number for ourselves.
 These are secret though.